Prolecithophora

-The Prolecithophora are an order consisting of an estimated 300 species of small (typically 0.2 – 12 mm, one species up to 50 mm), active, aquatic flatworms.
+Prolecithophora is an order consisting of an estimated 300 species of small (typically 0.2 – 12 mm, one species up to 50 mm), active, aquatic flatworms.
 The order lacks a common English name.
 Most species are shaped like an elongated, stylized droplet, and are opaque white or yellow; they frequently have contrasting bands or spots in colors, such as purple, yellow, red, or brown.
 They have no to three (normally two) pairs of pigment-cup eyes, and well-developed tactile and chemoreceptor senses.
 With few exceptions, species are protandric hermaphrodites with internal fertilization.
 Egg capsules are, according to species, glued to various hard surfaces; the young hatch as miniature copies of their parents.

 Ecology

 All prolecithophorans are aquatic, with most living in the oceans.
 Some species, especially those living in freshwater, are predators and scavengers, but many marine species are associated with colonial animals such as bryozoans or live as symbionts on larger animals such as urchins; a few species harbor symbiotic algae.
 Although most are accomplished swimmers, they normally rarely venture far from the bottom; young specimens are sometimes found in plankton.
 Many species display positive or negative phototaxis.